 The theme for the Lent 2014 Appeal was Open up a Horizon of Hope, taken from Pope Francis' Inauguration Homily, where he said:

 Today too, amid so much darkness, we need to see the light of hope and to be men and women who bring hope to others.
 To protect creation, to protect every man and every woman, to look upon them with tenderness and love, is to open up a horizon of hope; it is to let a shaft of light break through the heavy clouds; it is to bring the warmth of hope!

-This was the theme for the Bishops’ Lent Appeal 2013.
-The Lent Appeal is run by Caritas on behalf of New Zealand’s Catholic Bishops to support works of charity and justice for the world's poorest – in New Zealand and overseas.
+The Lent Appeal is run by Caritas on behalf of New Zealand’s Catholic Bishops to support our work of charity and justice for the world's poorest – in New Zealand and overseas.

-Resources prepared for parishes, schools, and small groups remain available below.
+Resources have been prepared for parishes, schools, small groups and the wider community.

 School resources were sent in early December 2013 and are available online here.

 Parish resources were posted in mid February and are available online here.

 Our Lenten Reflection Programme for 2014 is available below in five different languages.
 English copies of it were posted to parishes in the last week of January.
 The Māori, Tongan, Samoan and Tokelauan versions were sent to parishes in the second week of February.
 To get a printed copy of any of these please contact our office on 0800 22 10 22.